PranavNagrecha/credit-card-optimizer/DAILY_REFRESH_SETUP.md

 ## How It Works

-✅ **Data is refreshed ONCE per day at midnight**
+✅ **Data is refreshed ONCE per day at midnight UTC** (automatic!)
 ✅ **Stored in `.data/` directory** (cards.json, rules.json)
 ✅ **API loads from cache instantly** - users never wait
 ✅ **No scraping on user requests** - fast responses
+✅ **Works on FREE tier** - no scheduled jobs needed!

 ## Architecture

 ```
 ┌─────────────────────┐
-│  Scheduled Job      │  ← Runs daily at 12:00 AM
+│  Built-in Scheduler │  ← Runs daily at 12:00 AM UTC
-│  (scraper_job.py)   │     Scrapes all 10 issuers
+│  (in app.py)        │     Scrapes all 10 issuers
 └──────────┬──────────┘     Saves to .data/
            │
            ▼